jvansch1/ycharts-wiki/Offboarding.md

 * Delete their @ycharts.com account.
 * If it exists, remove "is_staff" access to the user's personal accounts on ycharts.com

-On Google:
+On Google
-* Delete their account, moving files to the appropriate person
+* Delete their @ycharts.com account, moving files to the appropriate person

 Wipe Former Computer